Stratifications of abelian categories: The intermediate-extension functor

 Say that an abelian category is a {\em length category} if every object has a finite filtration by simple objects.

-\begin{prop} If $\AC$ be an abelian category with a stratification by a finite poset, then $\AC$ is a length category if and only if all the strata categories are length categories. \end{prop}
+\begin{prop} If $\AC$ is an abelian category with a stratification by a finite poset, then $\AC$ is a length category if and only if all the strata categories are length categories. \end{prop}

 \begin{proof} Let $\AC$ be an abelian category fitting into a recollement of abelian categories as in (\ref{recollement}).
 It suffices to show that $\AC$ is a length category if and only if both $\AC_Z$ and $\AC_U$ are length categories.
 The result follows from this statement by induction.